The Wit and Wisdom of C3PO: Memorable Quotes from the Star Wars Saga

 The Voice of Reason:

 While often perceived as a fussing droid, C-3PO's lines carry a sense of wisdom and logic that make him more than just a source of comic relief.
 Amidst the chaos and grandeur of the Star Wars universe, his quotes often serve as the voice of reason, urging characters to make thoughtful decisions.
-Phrases like "The odds of successfully navigating an asteroid field are 3,720 to 1," and "Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1!" highlight his ability to provide valuable insight and guidance, even in the face of overwhelming odds.
+Phrases like "The odds of successfully navigating an asteroid field are 3,720 to 1," provide valuable insight and guidance, even in the face of overwhelming odds.

 The Emotional Heart: